wazuh/wazuh-documentation/source/setup/installing-agents/wazuh_agent_debian.rst

 Next steps
 ----------

 At this point the Wazuh agent is installed and configured.
-Now we should :ref:`connect it to the manager <wazuh_agent_connect>`.
+Now we should :ref:`connect it to the manager <connecting_agents>`.